pnp/teams-dev-samples/samples/app-acs-calling/README.md

 * This Web app supports 2 video streams, i.e., One is Local and other one is Remote video stream.
 It’s a known behaviour of the Calling SDK.
 For more information refer to Calling SDK streaming support.
 * In case of Place a call flow, A call will be made to Teams experts instantly, it will take around 30 – 35 sec to make subsequent calls in calls of earlier calls are not answered/declined.
+* Video of Citizen end user who is using ACS on iOS devices, will not be rendered on the Teams meeting stage.

 ## App Features